Make Your Trip Memorable

 Adams Lake State Preserve

 Located in Ohio's Bluegrass region, one of the state's most scenic and biologically interesting areas.
-Adams Lake State park has much to offer the nature enthusiast.
-Reminant prairies ans a quiet lake can be enjoyed in this small unique park.
-Adams Lake was orginally developed to provide the village of West Union, Ohio drinking water.
+Adams Lake State parkhas much to offer the nature enthusiast.
+Remnant prairies and a quiet lake can be enjoyed in this small unique park.
+Adams Lake was originally developed to provide the village of West Union, Ohio drinking water.
 The state purchased the lake in 1950 and the 95-acre park is now operated by ODNR, Division of Parks & Recreation.
-All trails at the park are found on the adjacent prairie preserves. http://stateparks.com/adams_lake_state_reserve_in_ohio.html
+All trails at the park are found on the adjacent prairie preserves.

 Appalachian Discovery Birding Trail